So why hasn't the Washington DC router moved yet?

 A few months back, we looked at two different options to keep the networks dual-homed.
 The first was to do something similar to what we did in Indianapolis: have Qwest patch the southern route into a single Houston to New York circuit.
 The second option was to figure out a way to create an interconnect in Atlanta.
 Because we didn't like the idea of traffic having to go all the way to New York to get between the two networks, we focused on interconnecting in Atlanta.
 Stay with me.

-he transition a bit more difficult.
+Atlanta has a few additional quirks that make the transition a bit more difficult.
 Ever since the 2002 migration to the Juniper platform, we've had a small Juniper M5 providing connectivity for the University of Mississippi OC-3 ATM (the T640 platform doesn't have small ATM interfaces).
 Mississippi isn't quite ready to move on our schedule yet, so we need to leave the M5 at the Qwest POP, with the Mississippi circuit still connected.
 So, we need to interconnect that M5 with the new T640 at Level3.
 There's a good 20 miles of space between the two POPs.

 Fortunately, Georgia Tech is abandoning a pair of fiber between 56 Marietta and Forest Park (Qwest).
 Internet2 has two pair of metro fiber between 56 Marietta and 180 Peachtree (Level3).
 Georgia Tech's connection will migrate to the Internet2 metro fiber, thus freeing us up to use their old 20 mile run out to Qwest from 56M.